clayauld/Secure-Adblocking-DNS/README.md

 * Only two contributors on Github.

 ## I'll be testing Technitium and comparing it to Pi-Hole to determine reliability comparison.
+Quick review: The system works well and is much easier to set up.
+Within an hrs I had a Google Compute VM up and running with the server, configured proper firewall rules, install UFW firewall, enabled Letsencrypt and turned on DNS-over-TLS with the same adlists I was using on my Pi-Hole servers.
+This seems to be a more streamlined option over the original system I put together.

 # Open Source Ad-blocking, Secure, Recursive DNS System
 Secure (DNS-over-TLS) Adblocking (Pi-hole) Recursive (unbound) Server System setup